College health: Academic

 Post-secondary students experience stress from a variety of sources in their daily life, including academics.
 In a 2017 American College Health Association report, 47.5% of post-secondary students claimed that they considered their academic stress to be 'traumatic or very difficult to handle.’
 Disturbed sleep patterns, social problems, and homesickness are all major factors that can increase a student's perceived level of stress, including academic stress.

 Academic competition is another major source of stress in post-secondary students' lives.
 High levels of colleague competitiveness has been reported to have a positive correlation with depression and anxiety in post-secondary students.
 Furthermore, while competition in academic environments can often be a perceived as a strong motivator to students, overall evidence suggests that it can also contribute to unhealthy levels of stress in an individual.

 Learning how to develop effective strategies to manage personal stress in an academic setting can therefore help protect one against the risk of developing health complications in post-secondary.
 Yoga, breathing-techniques, and mindfulness interventions are all practices that have been proven to reduce stress among college students.
 Specifically, cortisol in students who engage in cognitive- and behavioral-based techniques has been proven to decrease post-intervention.
 Furthermore, studies suggest exercise and physical activity may have a protective effect against stress in post-secondary students.

+Bullying

+A 2020 survey found that 43% of academic researchers were harassed or bullied at work.
+Many respondents claimed that their work environment hindered research.